 MeriTalk’s new U.S. government survey results indicate that 81% of Feds say their agency is using big data analytics for cybersecurity in some capacity – 53% are using it as a part of their overall cybersecurity strategy and 28% are using it in a limited capacity

 Using Real-time Analytics and Predictive Analytics cyber analysts predict and dodge the potentials of interruption and measure network vulnerabilities and risks.
 This makes Real-time Analytics and Predictive Analytics an excellent idea to help escape cybercrimes.

 Cyberattacks and cybercrimes have prompted the world to come up with innovative ways to combat these forces.
-Other emerging technologies as a part of upcoming cybersecurity toolkit are taking centerstage such as Edge Computing, Quantum-computing, hypervisors, anti-malware detection systems, etc.
+Other emerging technologies as a part of the upcoming cybersecurity toolkit are taking center stage such as Edge Computing, Quantum-computing, hypervisors, anti-malware detection systems, etc.

-Cygnet Infotech provides cybersecurity using emerging technologies leveraging experience of expert leaders in the field.
-Get in touch with emerging technology experts at Cygnet Infotech on +1-609-245-0971 or firstname.lastname@example.org to help you maximize security, revenue and productivity.
+Cygnet Infotech provides cybersecurity using emerging technologies leveraging the experience of expert leaders in the field.
+Get in touch with emerging technology experts at Cygnet Infotech at +1-609-245-0971 or email@example.com to help you maximize security, revenue, and productivity.